Embodied music cognition: Introduction

+An other position is that of cognitivist George Lakoff which see embodiment to be resulting of a relationship between cognition and bodily process.
+Thus cognition has to see as the sensory and motor mechanisms enabling reciprocally Peter Putnam and Robert W. Fuller advanced a version of the computational theory of mind, perceptual control theory and neuroplasticity wherein rules become fixed in the brain's structure based on trial and error and motor neuron feedback loops.

 Embodied music cognition tends to see music perception as based on action.
 For example, many people move when they listen to music.
 Through movement, it is assumed that people give meaning to music.
 This type of meaning-formation is corporeal, rather than cerebral because it is understood through the body.
 This is different from a disembodied approach to music cognition, which sees musical meaning as being based on a perception-based analysis of musical structure.
 The embodied grounding of music perception is based on a multi-modal encoding of auditory information and on principles that ensure the coupling of perception and action.